btconway/babyagi/README.md

   - Smart internet search extension, based on BabyCatAGI implementation
   - Document embedding extension: Q&A retrieval in langchain using code from the popular repo 'privateGPT'
     - New: Stand-alone scripts as supplementary tools (ingest.py, scrape.py and qa-retrieval.py)
-  - New: Persistent entity memory, based on document embedding vector store
+  - New: Update of document embedding vector store with complete web page scrape content as optional feature
   - Full Llama support for all functionalities, including smart internet search
   - New: Wikipedia search as smart search supplement or as context for next task
   - Simple print to file functionality for terminal output
   - Experimental: Report extension for creation of a report (involving supplementary instructions for objective)
   - Adding of task information (beside ojective) in query for context agent
+  - Enriching of results storage data with document embedding and scrape summary results
   - Various updates for agent prompts, including conditions with instructions for the new extensions
   - Many minor changes/optimizations/beautifications for code
   - See the new parameters in .env.example and the description in comments